The Anti-Aging / Longevity Consultation - What does it entail?

 This blog is meant to stimulate thought and give patients an outline that guides how longevity might best be approached and addressed.

-There are clever and cutting edge treatments that we offer; however, the foundation of anti-aging and longevity is to manage the statistically likely causes of death and disability.
+There are clever and cutting edge treatments that we offer; however, the foundation of anti-aging and longevity is to risk mitigate the statistically likely causes of death and disability.
 These are infrequently optimized by primary care physicians.
 The “we’ll watch this,” while not optimizing, is a common approach, which is the slippery slope to poor health outcomes.

 #1/#3 Cause of Death and Disability, respectively relate to vascular disease - that being Coronary Artery Disease and Stroke (peripheral arterial disease also).